Today, we are going to talk about tire season!

 And so we do the same thing in our industry with tires.

-There are service departments out there just for everybody who doesn’t understand this, that customers have an extra set of rims and tires for clients that paid in store, we store them for free, whatever it is, they will come in and get their winter tires put on and they just swap.
-But what happens is that Service Advisors get completely bombarded by all the customers coming in, wanting the rims and tires to be swapped, that Technicians don’t have time to inspect anything.
+Customers have an extra set of rims and tires for clients that paid in store, we store them for free.
+Whatever it is, they will come in and get their winter tires put on and they just swap.
+But what happens is that Service Advisors get completely bombarded by all the customers coming in.
+Them wanting the rims and tires to be swapped, that Technicians don’t have time to inspect anything.
 Service Advisors and Technicians then don’t have time to recommend an alignment.
-It really is just a hold on and do the best you can for 45 days, that’s it, and then that happens again when they come off.
+It really is just a hold on and do the best you can for 45 days.
+Then that happens again when they come off.

 What Christian and I are trying to tell you today is it’s time to start planning now for tire season.

 Don’t wait until it’s too late.
-Get ahead of it with your marketing, get ahead of it with your inventory, with how many Technicians you have available, and how you train your Service Advisors.
+Get ahead of it with your marketing, get ahead of it with your inventory.
+Specifically, with how many Technicians you have available and how you train your Service Advisors.

-Let’s get our marketing in place and let’s make tires a big deal and let’s have a system in place where tires end up equating to a lot of alignments and break sales also.
+Let’s get our marketing in place and let’s make tire season a big deal.
 Because customers are going to need alignments, when we have the wheels off, let’s look at the brakes.
 Let’s take a peak.

 If the customers need it, let’s tell them, that’s it!
 We don’t need to over recommend.
 We don’t need to oversell.
-All we need to do is create an opportunity if they need it, that we’re available to do it and we’re not overwhelmed.
-We have the capacity in the shop to do it, so we’re going to need to add a couple more Technicians into our dealership.
+All we need to do is create an opportunity.
+If they need it, that we’re available to do it and we’re not overwhelmed.
+We have the capacity in the shop to do it.

 If you’re not in the tire business, get in the tire business!
 Because that’s the future.
 These electric cars have tires and that’s about it.